PKU-Alignment/omnisafe/docs/source/saferl/pcpo.rst

 PCPO performs policy updates in **two stages**.
 The first stage is :bdg-ref-info-line:`Reward Improvement Stage<two stage update>`, which maximizes reward using a trust region optimization method without constraints.
-This might result in a new intermediate policy that fails to satisfy the constraints.
+This might results in a new intermediate policy that fails to satisfy the constraints.
 The second stage, named :bdg-ref-info-line:`Projection Stage<two stage update>`, reconciles the constraint violation (if any) by projecting the policy back onto